godotengine/godot-docs/tutorials/inputs/controller_features.rst

 ---------
 .. https://github.com/godotengine/godot/pull/111681

-Games use the LED lights on certain controllers to subtly complement the on-screen gameplay by providing some matching visuals in the player's hands.
+Games can use the LED lights on certain controllers to subtly complement the on-screen gameplay by providing some matching visuals in the player's hands.
 Here are some notable examples:

 - In *Hades*, the color of the light matches the god you're receiving a boon from.